BDC Hamburger Icon

 Regardless of whether you're targeting domestic or global markets, you need to define your target audience and know what you want to achieve.
 From there, you can build the specific strategy that will help you accomplish your goals.

-Digital marketing mistakes to avoid
+International digital marketing mistakes to avoid

 Digital marketing is vital for businesses of all sizes, but it can be tricky.
 If you’re using outdated or ineffective strategies, you could end up wasting time and money.
-Here are the biggest digital marketing mistakes to avoid when targeting a global audience.
+Here are the biggest digital marketing mistakes to avoid when targeting a global audience:

 • Lack of focus: A lack of focus is one of the biggest problems.
 It’s impossible to create an effective marketing campaign if you don’t know what you’re trying to accomplish.
 Concentrate on finding the right marketing techniques for your desired audience and create measurable goals to track over time.
 If you don’t stay focused, you won’t achieve your objectives.